christianklotz/or-tools-lambda/README.md

 ## Prerequisites

 You'll need to have [Docker](https://www.docker.com) installed.
-Clone the repo to run the contained sample handler.
+Clone the repo to package the `handler.py` sample function that includes a basic program using `or-tools` .

 To make this work with your existing Python project, simply add `Dockerfile` and `package.sh`.

 ## Build